Basic Economic Concepts

 One-Breath Recap

-The business cycle moves trough, expansion, peak, contraction, and everything else keys off where you are on it: a recession is two down quarters of gross domestic product, a depression six.
-Monetary policy is the Fed steering money supply and rates through open market operations, the discount rate, and reserve requirements; fiscal policy is Congress and the President steering spending and taxes, where a deficit is expansionary and a surplus contractionary.
-Inflation erodes fixed-income value and helps borrowers, an inverted yield curve warns of recession while credit spreads widen in downturns, indicators either lead, coincide with, or lag the cycle, and a strong dollar quietly eats the foreign returns of a U.S. investor.
+The business cycle moves trough, expansion, peak, contraction, and everything else keys off where you are on it: two down quarters of gross domestic product is a common recession shorthand rather than the official test, the NBER's Business Cycle Dating Committee dates recessions after the fact, and a depression has no fixed quarter count.
+Monetary policy is the Fed steering money supply and rates through open market operations, administered rates, the discount window, and reserve requirements; fiscal policy is Congress and the President steering spending and taxes, where a deficit is expansionary and a surplus contractionary.
+Inflation erodes fixed-income value and helps borrowers, an inverted yield curve warns of recession while credit spreads widen in downturns, and a strong dollar quietly eats a U.S. investor's foreign returns.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Basic Economic Concepts unit for the complete lesson.
+Read the full Basic Economic Concepts unit.